simonecossaro/PresidentialHacking/home.md

 ## Exploiting

 Using Gobuster with the vhost option allows the discovery of subdomains.
-With the dictionary used (**`/dirbuster/wordlists/directory-list-2.3-medium.txt`**), a single subdomain was found: datasafe.votenow.local.
+With the dictionary used (**`/dirbuster/wordlists/directory-list-2.3-medium.txt`**), a single subdomain was found: **datasafe.votenow.local**.

 Navigating to the subdomain's web page reveals an access panel for "phpMyAdmin".
 By entering the previously obtained credentials, the login is successful.
 Once logged in, the interface allows direct interaction with a SQL database through the execution of queries.
 From this database, it is possible to retrieve the hash of an admin user's password.